shivamkumar818/ChatVerse/README.md

-# 📞 ChatVerse - Real-Time Language Exchange with Video Calls
+# 📞 ChatVerse – Real-Time Chat & Video Calling Web App

-ChatVerse is a full-stack language exchange platform that allows users to connect, chat, and make video calls in real time.
-Built using the modern MERN stack and Stream SDK, ChatVerse provides a rich, interactive experience for learners around the world.
+ChatVerse is a modern full-stack web application designed for seamless real-time communication.
+It combines chat messaging and high-quality video calling features in a clean, user-friendly interface.
+Built using the powerful Stream SDK, ChatVerse supports:

+One-on-one messaging with typing indicators, reactions, and real-time updates

+Secure video calls with screen sharing, live reactions, and call recording

+Friend system with friend requests, recommendations, and notifications

+Authenticated user onboarding with profiles, language preferences, and bios

+Whether you're looking to connect with friends, practice languages, or build a communication platform, ChatVerse delivers fast, interactive, and secure real-time experiences.

 ## ✨ Features